ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 If you follow `_if_delgroup_locked()` from start to finish, you can watch all three storage durations in C play their part.
 The variables `ifgm` and `freeifgl` are automatic, which means they are born when the function is called, live entirely on the stack, and disappear the moment the function returns.
 They are private to this call, so nothing outside can accidentally change them, and they cannot change anything outside either.

 A little further down, the calls to `free(...)` deal with dynamic storage.
-The pointers passed to `free()` were created earlier in the driver’s life, often with `malloc()` during initialisation routines like `if_addgroup()`.
+The pointers passed to `free()` were created earlier in the driver's life, often with `malloc()` during initialisation routines like `if_addgroup()`.
 Unlike stack variables, this memory stays around until the driver deliberately lets it go.
-Freeing it here tells the kernel, *“I’m done with this; you can reuse it for something else.”*
+Freeing it here tells the kernel, *"I'm done with this; you can reuse it for something else."*

-This function doesn’t use static variables directly, but in the same file (`if.c`), you will find examples like debugging flags declared with `YSCTL_INT` that live for as long as the kernel module is loaded.
+This function doesn't use static variables directly, but in the same file (`if.c`), you will find examples like debugging flags declared with `YSCTL_INT` that live for as long as the kernel module is loaded.
 These variables keep their values across function calls and are a reliable place to store configuration or diagnostics that need to persist.

 Each choice here is intentional.